 Each canticle speaks to upsetting the status quo, protecting the vulnerable, and bringing life to people who live in fear.
 These first Christmas songs are joyful, yet they do not ignore the significant realities of sadness and suffering, longing and woundedness.
 This is the mystery of the incarnation.
 God chooses to share Godself with all of creation, participating in human life in a way that goes beyond watching from a distance.
 Through the incarnation, Christ is intimately present with and in all people, including those who know hurt and rejection.

 Pope Francis often reminds us of this reality.
 In his Christmas message last year, he spoke of the dialogical nature of the incarnation: “The Word became flesh in order to dialogue with us.
-God does not desire to carry a monologue, but a dialogue. . . .
+God does not desire to carry on a monologue, but a dialogue. . . .
 By the coming of Jesus, the Person of the Word made flesh, into our world, God showed us the way of encounter and dialogue.”

 We see images of this dialogue in some of our favorite Christmas songs.
 “Once in Royal David’s City” sings of the God who “was little, weak, and helpless.”
 “O Little Town of Bethlehem” tells us “where meek souls will receive him, still the dear Christ enters in.”
 It is only through the ordinary littleness that God’s saving action is possible.
 “Hark!
 The Herald Angels Sing” reminds us that a child is “born that we no more may die.”
 The traditional African American spiritual “Go Tell It on the Mountain” proclaims, “Down in a lowly manger the humble Christ was born, and God sent us salvation that blessed Christmas morn.”